 Unlike the spot gold market, where the prices are listed as they are, the futures market trades contracts on future price speculations.
-Because of the risks involved and the level of sophistication required, investors should strike this option off their radar if they’re not a seasoned trader.
+Because of the risks involved and the level of sophistication required, investors should strike this option off their radar if they’re not seasoned traders.

 To wrap it all up, gold derivatives, gold stocks, and gold ETFs that are not physically backed by gold are some of the riskier investments.
-On the other end of the risk spectrum, there’s physical gold and gold-backed ETFs, which are relatively simpler, safer investments.
+Physical gold and gold-backed ETFs are on the other end of the risk spectrum, which are relatively more straightforward, safer investments.